erkkah/naett/README.md

 Tiny HTTP client library in C.

-Wraps native HTTP client functionality on macOS, Windows, iOS and Android in a single, simple non-blocking C API.
+Wraps native HTTP client functionality on macOS, Windows, Linux, iOS and Android in a single, simple non-blocking API.

 ## Using `naett`